inspheric/nova-url-field/README.md

 The field extends the `Laravel\Nova\Fields\Text` field, so all the usual methods are available.

+**Now supports readonly, placeholder and setting the field type to something other than `url`, if you prefer not to have the validation in the browser.**

 It is recommended that you include the standard `url` and/or `active_url` validation rules, as they are not automatically added.

 ### Options